FREE SHIPPING OVER $100. SHOP NOW

 Acne is most common on the face, chest, upper back and shoulders because these areas have the most oil glands.
 Hair follicles are connected to the oil glands.

-Characteristics
+Characteristics of acne

 • Excess oil